Investment in Bonds under Section 54EC

 What is Section 54EC?

 If you want to save on your tax along with investment benefits, then you should avail benefits given under section 54EC of the Income-tax Act 1961.
-In 2017’s budget, the Finance Minister Arun Jaitley has increased the benefits given under section 54EC.
-This section lets the taxpayers save on tax on any capital benefit or profit accrued through the transfer of capital assets.
+In 2017’s budget, the former Finance Minister Arun Jaitley has increased the benefits given under section 54EC.
+This section lets the taxpayers save on tax on any capital benefit or profit accrued through transferring capital assets.

-- The asset which is transferred by assesses should be a long-term capital asset and it should result in long-term capital gains or profit.
+- The asset which is transferred by assesses should be a long-term capital asset and should cause long-term capital gains or profit.

-- The transfer of such long-term capital asset should have been done post 1st April 2000.
+- The transfer of such a long-term capital asset should have been done post 1st April 2000.

-- The capital gain or profit received by assesses from the transfer of such long-term asset must be invested in the long-term specified asset only.
+- The capital gain or profit received by assesses from transferring such long-term asset must be invested in the long-term specified asset only.

 - As per the section 54EC(1), any investment that assesses has made in a financial year, must not be more than Rs 50 lakhs